mleipzig/Tricks/auto_mri_deface.md

 Tested on Mac only

 Issues to fix
 <b> 1.
-Need to add upated version that will deface and then replace with the BIDS validated name in it </b>
+Need to add upated version that will deface and then replace with the BIDS validated filename in it </b>

 This is a short tutorial for automatically defacing data in a BIDS validated directory using mri_deface.